The St. Gotthard Pass (Italian: Passo del San Gottardo) connects south and north Switzerland.

 In the most spectacular section, the road climbs up 300 meters over a 4 kilometer stretch, incorporating no less than 24 hairpins, each with its own name.
 The Tremola road today still largely retains the appearance of the reconstruction completed in 1951.

-* When you arrive at the Guex memorial, you’re not quite there yet.
+* Coming from Airolo, when you arrive at the Guex memorial, you’re not quite there yet.
 There’s a sign to be found, reading 2,091 meters, but it’s not the summit.
 Follow the road past the Lago della Piazza and keep left to bump into the official sign…

 While this allows for a (probably) splendid prelude or warm up, Airolo is more frequently referred to as the start of the climb.